lfantoniosi/tn_vdp/README.md

 ## Bugfix v1.01

 Thanks to the help of AtariAge community a diode connecting the TMS VCC and the Tang board is needed to avoid the HDMI EDID power moving the Z80 or TI9900 before the boot.
-BOM list updated, schematics and gerber for FAT files and compact SMD (Hans Huebener contribution).
+BOM list updated, schematics and gerber for FAT files and compact SMD (Hans Hübner contribution).

 ## Floppy images